suurjaak/grepros/README.md

                                                    message time span limit for individual files in bag/HTML/MCAP/SQLite output
+                                                   as seconds (supports abbreviations like 60m or 2h or 1d) rollover-size=NUM        size limit for individual files
+                                                   in bag/HTML/MCAP/SQLite output
-                                                   as seconds (supports abbreviations like 60m or 2h or 1d) rollover-template=STR    output filename template for individual files in bag/HTML/MCAP/SQLite output,
+                                                   as bytes (supports abbreviations like 1K or 2M or 3G) rollover-template=STR    output filename template for individual files in bag/HTML/MCAP/SQLite output,
                                                    supporting strftime format codes like "%H-%M-%S"